"When two people decide to get a divorce, it isn't a sign that they "don't understand" one another, but a sign that they have, at last, begun to."

-To successfully “Uncouple” a complex web of intertwined processes must be untangled.
-These processes operate in six dimensions: (1) emotional disengagement, (2) financial separation, (3) division of parental responsibilities, (4) community (friends and family) realignment, (5) psychological re-centering, and (6) the legal decree.
+To successfully “Uncouple,” a web of intertwined processes must be untangled.
+These include: (1) emotional distancing and disengagement, (2) division of assets and debts, (3) financial separation and support, (4) division of parental responsibilities, (5) the legal decree, (6) community (friends and family) realignment, and (7) psychological re-centering,.
 Uncoupling can be achieved by using several different ADR approaches.

 The needs of the minor children are met through the child-centered Kids First Divorce.
 The Kids First Divorce is focused on the emotional, intellectual, physical, social and spiritual developmental needs of your child.
 From this focus a comprehensive co-parenting plan is developed to meet those needs.
-Child timesharing and holiday schedules, and parental responsibilities are addressed in detail.
+Child timesharing, holiday schedules and parental responsibilities are addressed in detail.

 ADR is the most sensible approach to uncouple a relationship especially when your situation involves psychological problems, alcohol or drug abuse, or children with special needs (ADHD, ASD, PDD, or LD).

-You can have an uncontested judgment of dissolution or legal separation entered by the Court in 60 days or less, even though California has a waiting period of six months before a divorce is granted. ou qualify for an uncontested divorce if you and your spouse agree on the important issues: (1) Division of Property, (2) Child Custody and Timesharing, and (3) Support.
-Flat fee starts at $990.
+You can have an uncontested judgment of dissolution or legal separation filed with the Court in 60 days or less, even though California has a waiting period of six months before a divorce is granted.
+You may qualify for an uncontested easy divorce if you and your spouse agree on the important issues: (1) Division of Property, (2) Child Custody and Timesharing, and (3) Support.
 Ask if your situation qualifies.

-Mediation offers the opportunity to uncouple and preserve an operating relationship.
-Mediation resolves disputes through cooperative dialog.
-You are guided to identify the issues and brainstorm solutions that work best for you and your family.
+Mediation and Facilitation offers the opportunity to uncouple, resolve disputes through cooperative dialog, and preserve an operating relationship.
+You are guided to identify the issues and to brainstorm solutions that work best for you and your family.
 A future-oriented solution-focused approach facilitates problem solving enabling you to find areas of common ground for the property division, child custody, and financial support.